 Paul Vallely CMG FRSA

-He was seconded to Tony Blair’s Commission for Africa and was co-author of its final report.
-He worked with Bob Geldof, deciding how to spend the money raised by Live Aid, advising at Live 8 and lobbying the negotiators and heads of government at the Gleneagles G8 summit with Geldof and Bono.
-He has also chaired the Catholic Institute for International Relations (now Progressio) and advised Christian Aid and Cafod.
+As an activist and campaigner he has worked with Bob Geldof, deciding how to spend the money raised by Live Aid, advising at Live 8 and lobbying the negotiators and heads of government at the Gleneagles G8 summit with Geldof and Bono.
+He was co-author of Our Common Interest, the report of The Prime Minister’s Commission for Africa.
+He has chaired the the fair trade organisation Traidcraft and the development agency the Catholic Institute for International Relations.
+He has been an adviser for Christian Aid and Cafod.